ishwaripatil618-lang/ishwaripatil618-lang/README.md

 ### 🛍️ Skincare E-Commerce Website

-A full-featured skincare e-commerce website built using HTML, CSS, and JavaScript.
+A skincare e-commerce website built using **HTML, CSS, and JavaScript**.

 ✨ Features: